 Opioid addiction is defined as persistent compulsive drug-seeking behavior, despite significant negative consequences.

-Safe Haven Recovery combines traditional, evidence-based treatment with a medical approach.
+Safe Haven Recovery combines traditional, evidence-based treatment (EBT) with a medical approach.
 For example, all clients receive a comprehensive health and physical exam.
 Subsequently, the client's treatment plan is developed.
-Furthermore, treatment may include suboxone maintenance or other medication assisted therapies.
+Furthermore, opioid addiction treatment may include Medication Assisted Treatment (MAT).
+MAT programs are a growing addiction recovery tool because studies have proven them to be effective.

 Several types of psychotherapy and counseling can be effective in treating opioid addiction.
 Additionally, addiction affects many parts of a person’s life and treatment should also address those same areas.
 Also, people who are addicted to opioids often suffer from physical pain.
 In particular, pain can be difficult to manage emotionally as well as physically.
 Thus, approaches that deal with navigating pain management despite pain can be very helpful.